 The 1901 and 1911 Census

-A census was taken in Ireland once a decade from the early 19th century, but unfortunately the 19th century records were destroyed in a fire in the Four Courts during the Civil War.
+A census was taken in Ireland once a decade from the early 19th century, but unfortunately the 19th century records were destroyed.

 Each census is organised by townland, and this is why knowing where your ancestors lived can be useful, particularly when it comes to identifying your family in an area where their surname was common.